 Independence was declared by Estonia and the other Baltic states in 1991.
 Throughout the last three decades, the country has grown and transformed immensely to incorporate a capitalist democracy.
 Becoming a member of the UN, NATO and the European Union within 15 years of independence, Estonia has also since adopted the Euro as its currency and continues to grow economically, commercially and technologically at alarming speeds.

 After joining the Schengen zone in 2007, relations with other European nations have strongly developed and Estonia is now an active member of the EU.
-This means that, as is the case with all European laws and legislation changes, the country will adopt the ETIAS visa for Estonia from 2021 once the program is fully developed and, joined by the other states of the Schengen area, will begin registering tourists before arrival.
+This means that, as is the case with all European laws and legislation changes, the country will adopt the ETIAS visa waiver for Estonia from 2021 once the program is fully developed and, joined by the other states of the Schengen area, will begin registering tourists before arrival.

 Travel to Estonia